deduce

 Greater-Than

-term ::= term ">" term
+formula ::= term ">" term

 The greater-than operator on natural numbers is defined in Nat.pf and is defined in terms of less-than as follows